Authress-Engineering/aws-architect.js/bin/template/README.md

 	sudo apt-get install -y nodejs
 ```
 * Install and configure the [AWSCLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+* Your user will need access to the following resources (or the continuously deployment user):
+	* IAM: create users/roles/groups/policies
+	* Create Lambda Functions
+	* Create API Gateway environments
+	* Service runtime resources (for testing only, not required, execute lambda, api gateway access, etc...)

 * Run the microservice locally, depending on the use of aws-sdk may write to dynamoDB tables directly.
 Check for the local flag in the context.